slevithan/regex-recursion/README.md

 [![npm version][npm-version-src]][npm-version-href]
 [![bundle][bundle-src]][bundle-href]

-This is an official plugin for the [`regex`](https://github.com/slevithan/regex) library that adds support for recursive matching up to a specified max depth *N*, where *N* must be between 2 and 100.
+This is an official plugin for the [`regex`](https://github.com/slevithan/regex) library that adds support for recursive matching up to a specified max depth *N*, where *N* can be between 2 and 100.
 Generated regexes are native `RegExp` instances, and support all JavaScript regular expression features except numbered backreferences (support could be added in future versions).

 Recursive matching is added to a regex via one of the following:

 - `(?R=N)` — Recursively match the entire regex at this position.
-- `\g<name&R=N>`, `\g<N&R=N>` — Recursively match the contents of the group referenced by name or number at this position.
+- `\g<name&R=N>` or `\g<number&R=N>` — Recursively match the contents of the group referenced by name or number at this position.
-  - The `\g` subroutine must be called *within* the referenced group.
+  - The `\g` subroutine must be *within* the referenced group.

+The recursion depth limit is provided where *`N`* is shown above.

-Recursive matching supports named captures and named backreferences, which are independent per depth level.
+Recursive matching supports named captures and backreferences, which are independent per depth level.
 So e.g. `groups.name` on a match object is the value captured by group `name` at the top level of the recursion stack.

 ## Install and use